arrudagates/cw-indexer/README.md

 This is a simple Ethereum indexer + a web interface.

-A build of the web interface is available [here](https://arrudagates.github.io/cw-indexer/)!
+Github pages likes to redirect /path to /path/ breaking web apps, so unfortunately I can't make the web interface accessible through gh pages.

 ## Setup